-Obviously, housing in Los Angeles is expensive, especially if you want your own place.
+BONUS TIP: Obviously, housing in Los Angeles is expensive, especially if you want your own place.
 Living with roommates will cut costs.
 Another helpful tip is to move in the wintertime.
-Rental prices actually decrease during this office season and can save you money long run.
+Prices of Los Angeles rentals actually decrease during this office season and can save you money long run.

 This should come as no surprise.
 LA traffic is notoriously busy and slow, pretty much at all times of the day.
 INRIX, the creator of the global traffic index, says that LA has the fifth worst traffic in the United States, and drivers spend an average of 128 hours a year in traffic.
 For comparison, the top four were Boston, Washington D.C., Chicago, and New York City.